 Skip to main content

 Before diving deeper into ShingleAI, it helps to understand the key concepts that shape how the platform works.
-This section covers the building blocks of ShingleAI: how data is organized, how communication flows, and how automation works.
+This section covers the building blocks of ShingleAI: how data is organized, how communication flows, how AI does work for you, and how it all gets paid for.

 Key Concepts